-- Remove from pan and place into prepared roasting pan and set aside.
+- Remove from pan and place into the prepared roasting pan and set aside.

 - To the same pan that was used for browning the meat, add garlic and sauté until fragrant, about 1 minute.

 - Add in wine, mustard seed, and thyme and stir, making sure to scrape up the browned bits on the bottom of the pan.

-- Place roast in oven, and cook for about 1 hour, or until internal temperature reaches 145 degrees.
+- Place roast in the oven, and cook for about 1 hour, or until internal temperature reaches 145 degrees.